GerardRosario/AddidasExcelDashboard/README.md

 # AddidasExcelDashboard

-A dashbaord created on Excel using bits of sales info from addidas to create a visualization of the data.
+A dashboard created on Excel using bits of sales info from addidas to create a visualization of the data.

 ## Technology / Tools
 - Excel